 - Fly Cheap – If you know where you are going and a train won’t do, try to book flights early.
 You can often get round trip fares as little as $5 USD from many of the discount airlines like Transavia, Easyjet, Wizz, and Ryanair.
 Watch out for fees though!
 These airlines nickel and dime you.

 - Drink Less - Those 5 Euro beers really add up.
 Hit happy hour or pick and choose when you party.
 Hostel bars are a good place to get cheap drinks or buy your alcohol at the supermarket.
 Partying your way across the continent will destroy your bank balance in no time.

 - Get a city tourist card - Local tourism offices issue a tourist card for all their attractions, tours, and restaurants.
 This card gives you free entry and substantial discounts on all the attractions and tours in a city, free local public transportation (a huge plus), and discounts at a few restaurants and shopping malls.
 They save a ton of money.
-In Oslo Norway, the VisitOslo card saved $30 USD with the pass plus got free public transportation.
+In Oslo Norway, the VisitOslo card saved me $30 USD and I got free public transportation.
 By buying the Paris museum pass, I saved $85 USD off the normal price of the museums and I saved over $100 with the London card.
 If you plan on doing a lot of sightseeing, get this card.

 - Take the Free City Tours - One of the great things about Europe is that you can find free walking tours in all the major cities.
-They can be a great way to see the city attractions, get history, and learn your bearings without spending any money.
+They can be a great way to see the city attractions, take in some history, and learn your bearings without spending any money.

 - Get a Rail Pass - Eurail Passes have saved me hundreds of dollars when I traveled around.
 If you are traveling far distances and through many countries, they are a great deal.